g0v-it/data-budget/g0v-kb/README.md

 This project contains the sddas configuration, data and gateways for setting up and update a knowledge base ready to teach the budget.g0v.it APIs.

+The knowledge base is based around the [g0v-ap-api-v1 ontology](data/g0v-ap-api-v1.owl) that is a local specialization of [g0v-ap ontology](http://data.budget.g0v.it/g0v-ap/v1) designed to provide a data model that is easy to query for the data-budget apis component in budget.gov.it project.

 It requires sdaas platforms.

-This directory must be mounted in the /kees directory on the sdaas engine.
+**This directory must be mounted as /kees  on the sdaas engine host.**

 ## Updating data